 (click to enlarge)

-Flexible magnetic sheet seals cold air in your refrigerator and it seals out water and dirt on your car.
-The paint under the bra will stay in original condition.
+Flexible magnetic sheet seals cold air in your refrigerator and it seals out most water and dirt on your car.
+With proper care and cleaning the paint under the bra will stay in original condition.

 The magnetic bra is designed to exactly fit your car or truck.
 It will not get loose with age.
 It will never flutter or flap at any speed.
 Car washes are no problem.
 It has no effect on aerodynamics or gas mileage.
 With the magnetic bra, your car or truck will look great this winter, and it will still look great next spring.